serialc/digilego_project_site_hugo/digilego/content/en/project.md

 ![OER types](/images/figures/open_education_resources.png)

-The project partners will untertake scoping studies of best practices, competencies and needs in G&ES methods training.
+The project partners will undertake scoping studies of best practices, competencies and needs in G&ES methods training.
 We will create and build a range of OERs for G&ES methods teaching including self-learning manuals on how to create online resources, templates, sample material and packages of teaching units.
 We will also build a participative web platform for dissemination.
 All OERs and the web platform will be tested using internal and external audiences.
 A number of methods specific training events focused on digital technology will enhance digital capacities and build competencies across partner institutions.

 ## Project organization